contensis/contensis.github.io/docs-src/concepts/content-modelling.md

 ## Content types
 A content type describes a type of content broken down into chunks.

-> *e.g.* A ‘Film’ content type could contain the following chunks.
-Title, Film Poster, Length/Run Time, Budget, Overview, Director and cast members.
+> *e.g.* A ‘film’ content type could contain the following chunks, title, film poster, length/run time, budget, overview, director and cast members.

-You create a content type using our content type builder or you can programmatically create a content type defined in JSON using our Management API.
+You can create a content type using our content type builder or you can programmatically create a content type defined in JSON using our Management API.

 Chunks in a content type are defined by fields.
 A field allows input of a particular type of data.
 A range of [field types]() are supported.